joeymays/karyotap-publication/README.md

 - The current stable version of the `karyotapR` package is available on [CRAN](https://CRAN.R-project.org/package=karyotapR).
 - The development version and source code of `karyotapR` is available on [Github](https://github.com/joeymays/karyotapR).
-- Documentation and analysis tutorials for `karyotapR` are available at https://joeymays.xyz/karyotapR.
+- Documentation and analysis tutorials for `karyotapR` are available at <https://joeymays.xyz/karyotapR>.
-- The source code for `karyotapR` version 0.1 used for this study is archived on Zenodo under DOI https://doi.org/10.5281/zenodo.8305561.
+- The source code for `karyotapR` version 0.1 used for this study is archived on Zenodo under DOI <https://doi.org/10.5281/zenodo.8305561>.
-- Raw sequencing data and aligned reads are available at SRA under NCBI BioProject accession PRJNA950110.
+- Raw sequencing data and aligned reads are available at SRA under NCBI BioProject accession [PRJNA950110](https://www.ncbi.nlm.nih.gov/bioproject/950110).
+- Tapestri Pipeline output data used in this study is availble at Zenodo under DOI <https://doi.org/10.5281/zenodo.8305841>.

 ## Analysis